A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

-This reciprocal behavior arises because within sharpness level sets, entropy captures disorganization within the distribution: more disorganized distributions (i.e., those with more unevenly distributed probability mass) achieve highest entropy, while the most organized distributions have the lowest entropy.
-However, notably, organization within a distribution can be achieved in either of two ways: either by balancing probability mass between a subset of the outcomes, or by concentrating on a peak value.
-When sharpness scores increase, the latter type begins to dominate, and low entropy signifies a single-peaked rather than a subset-focused distribution.
-This is illustrated in Figure~\ref{fig:overlay4}.
+We may next consider what happens as mass becomes increasingly concentrated over the domain, meaning sharpness increases as entropy decreases.
+Within increasingly concentrated level sets, fewer potential distributional shapes remain viable that meet the strict sharpness or entropy constraint.
+Empirically, we find that the final viable shape appears to be of the form $\{a,\dots,a,b\}$, in which a single outcome dominates and the support is flat over the rest of the domain.
+We next examine when this shift occurs for the n=4 case, illustrated in Figure~\ref{fig:overlay4}.

-For S(P) $\approx 0.70$, low entropy distributions are still dominated by distributions that spread mass more evenly between a subset of the outcomes (here, between the two highest probability outcomes, as noted above).
+For S(P) $\approx 0.70$, low entropy distributions are still dominated by distributions that spread mass more evenly between two top outcomes, and the minimizing shape is $\{0,0,a,b\}$.
 However, when mass can no longer be distributed between multiple outcomes to maintain the high sharpness constraint, the lowest entropy distributions shift to single-peaked distributions within the level set.
-For n=4, this occurs around S(P) $\approx 0.79$, where lowest entropy distributions now include single-peaked distributions such as $\{0.05,\ 0.05,\ 0.84,\ 0.06\}$ with H(P) $\approx 0.61$, and highest entropy ones include more disorganized distributions such as $\{0.19,\ 0.75,\ 0.05,\ 0.01\}$, with H(P) $\approx 0.73$.
+For n=4, this occurs around S(P) $\approx 0.78$, where lowest entropy distributions now consist of single-peaked distributions such as $\{0.05,\ 0.05,\ 0.84,\ 0.06\}$ with H(P) $\approx 0.63$, and highest entropy is obtained by distributions such as $\{0.19,\ 0.75,\ 0.05,\ 0.01\}$, with H(P) $\approx 0.75$.